shahidmonowarr/The-super-hero-direction/README.md

 # Bestseller Books Writer BD

-This project was deployed with [Bestseller Books Writer BD](https://bestseller-books-writer-bd.netlify.app/).
+This project was deployed with netlify.
+This is the live site link [Bestseller Books Writer BD](https://bestseller-books-writer-bd.netlify.app/).

 ## Website Outcome:
 1. In this project I've used very famous javascript library which is react.